Timcheh

-A timcheh (In Persian language: تیمچه) is a small vaulted section of a traditional Iranian bazaar, architecturally resembling the main bazaar corridor but built on a smaller scale.
+A timcheh (تیمچه) is a small vaulted section of a traditional Iranian bazaar, architecturally resembling the main bazaar corridor but built on a smaller scale.
 Typically, one end of a timcheh connects to the main bazaar route, while the other opens into a caravanserai or a loading courtyard.
 Timchehs are usually covered with a dome or vault, feature a central pool, and are surrounded by two or three floors of rooms or hojrehs, each belonging to an individual merchant.
 Functionally, a timcheh serves as a compact commercial hub, often specializing in a particular trade or type of goods.

 Etymology

 The word timcheh is derived from the prefix tim, likely referring to a caravanserai, and the suffix -cheh, a Persian diminutive.
 Thus, timcheh can be interpreted as "a small caravanserai".